-Cooking ribs in the oven and then on the grill allows you to easily cook the ribs until the meat is done in the oven, then move the ribs to a hot grill to give them a nice crusty sear on the outside.
-Spending time on the grill also gives ribs a smoky flavor.
-Choose either baby back or spare ribs, find your favorite spice rub and barbecue sauce and you're ready to cook up perfect, juicy ribs.
+Cooking ribs in the oven and then moving to the grill allows you to easily cook the meat until it's done but still achieve a nice crusty sear on the outside.
+Tossing meat on the grill can also give your ribs a smoky flavor.
+After selecting either baby back or spare ribs, find a favorite spice rub and barbecue sauce and you're ready to cook up a great dinner.

-Massage your favorite spice rub into the ribs, rubbing the mixture all over every part of the ribs.
-Place the ribs in a large zip-top plastic bag and set the bag in the refrigerator for two hours.
+After that flavor sets in, you can boil the marinade and brush it over the meat, according to the USDA.
+Or, massage your favorite spice rub into the ribs.
+If you decide to go with a rub, place the ribs in a large zip-top plastic bag and set the bag in the refrigerator for two hours.

 The USDA recommends preheating your oven to 350 degrees to cook ribs.
 As the oven heats, line a shallow, uncovered pan with a large baking sheet and two layers of aluminum foil.
 Place the meat on the pan and, once the oven is ready, carefully place the pan inside.
 For about two to four pounds of ribs, you will need around two hours of roasting time.